leifdreizler/leifdreizler.github.io/_posts/2021-01-22-Software-security-gurus-16.markdown

 title: "Software Security Gurus #16"
 date: 2021-01-22 12:00:00
 categories: [podcast]
-tags: [product security, security backstory, practical appsec]
+tags: [product security, security backstory, practical appsec, software security gurus]
 ---

 I was invited back to the Absolute AppSec podcast to discuss how security can embed within engineering teams.
 We discussed how to plan a successful embed within another team as well as various authentication-related topics including SSO, JWTs, and SCIM.